MAL-TO/website/content/authors/silvia-giammarinaro/_index.md

 ---
 # Display name
-title: "Marco Gullotto"
+title: "Silvia Giammarinaro"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "marco-gullotto"
+- "silvia-giammarinaro"

 # Is this the primary user of the site?
 superuser: false